j-sieben/ADC/DOC/how_it_works.md

 As I'm not an APEX team member, I obviously have no possibility to include ADC into the APEX-IDE.
 Therefore, a separate APEX application ships with ADC to enable developers to create and maintain rules.
 This is a disadvantage because developing in more than one IDE is somewhat boring.

 ### Export of rules is possible, but not with the application itself
 The second disadvantage is closely related to the first downside.
 If you export a rule set, this then is not incorporated into the »normal« application export created by APEX.
-You can insert the export into the normal export file or install the rules after having imported the APEX application.
-But when importing the rules separate from the application, it must be ensured that the ADC import is aware of the application and workspace ID the application is imported to.
-This is solvable but not really user friendly.
+You can choose to do so when exporting the dynamic pages of an application.
+The dynamic pages are incorporated into the export files, but as additional scripts which do not get installed automatically but must be installed manually.
+As an alternative, you may export all dynamic pages as script files, collected in a zip archive.
+Running thos scripts after having installed the application is a convenient way to add the dynamic control to the application, but it requires some extra effort.

 ### Roundtrips to the database server are required per change
 ADC requires a roundtrip to the database every time a relevant event occurs on the page.
 This may or may not be a disadvantage.
 Some events may only result in JavaScript actions to be taken on page, such as hiding or showing items on the page.
 In this case, the need for a roundtrip to the server adds complexity and consumes time.
 In most cases though, a roundtrip to the database is required anyway, fi to check values against the database, validate input, refresh items or other examples.
 In all these cases, the amount of roundtrips required to change the page values may be reduced by ADC as it allows you to do any of the required actions within the database in one roundtrip.
 Overall, it balances out, keeping in mind that ADC is designed to control complex forms where roundtrips to the server are more likely than on trivial forms.